For Tom · April 2026

 Chris Donovan

-I’ve had the pleasure, with Conkey Hockett and Elizabeth, of cycling around the world with Tom.
+I’ve had the pleasure, with Conkey, Hockett, and Elizabeth; of cycling around the world with Tom.

 In Spain, the guides encouraged Tom to increase his cadence — his RPMs — going up inclines.
 Tom responded that he was saving the easier gears “just in case.”
 We always chant the refrain “Alta cadenza” when Tom approaches a climb.